RasmusEdgar/dintwm/README.md

 ### Dintwm bar

 The bar is at the moment only available in the bottom of screen.
-It show tilemode, active window title and indicates current active workspace.
+It shows tilemode, active window title and indicates current active workspace.

 ## Running dintwm from CLI